jerry940100/Image-Based-Facial-Expression-Recognition/README.md

     | Testing data  | 500  |  500    |500    |   500    |

     #### 2. CTBC
     > CTBC is an annotated dataset consisting of 7 labels and 10 subjects collected by [MISLAB](http://mislab.cs.nthu.edu.tw/).
+In the following experiments, we will use **10 folds validation** to validate the dataset.
 Due to the RAM problems of Colab, We use part of the front face images(camera2) to train our model in some experiments.
     ##### Preprocessing procedures of [Experimental Results of CTBC Dataset](#Expereimental-Results-of-CTBC-Dataset)
     1. Sample 16081 cam2 images
     2. Resize to 224×224